philmillman/webmidirtc/overview.md

 - You have a basic understanding of the command line (CLI)
 - You have listened to music at some point

-> if any of this is unfamiliar, I'll be happy to answer any questions at the end
+> if any of this is unfamiliar, I'll do my best to answer any questions at the end

 --